Torstar: Sale to NordStar

-Initial NordStar Proposal
+Initial NordStar proposal

-On May 26, 2020, Toronto Star publisher John Honderich announced the sale of Torstar to Nordstar Capital LP, for $52-million.
+On May 26, 2020, Toronto Star publisher John Honderich announced the sale of Torstar to Nordstar Capital LP, which was formed by former Fairfax Financial President Paul Rivett and Jordan Bitove, for $52 million.
 The price for the class A voting shares and class B non-voting shares was set at 63 cents in the deal.
-At the time of the most recent quarter, Torstar had $69-million in cash on its balance sheet – more than the $52-million acquisition price from Nordstar.
-However, Torstar’s share price had suffered from the company’s inability to generate enough revenue or cost savings to pay quarterly dividends, which were suspended late in 2019.
+At the time of the most recent quarter, Torstar had $69 million in cash on its balance sheet – more than the $52-million acquisition price from Nordstar.
+However, Torstar's share price had suffered from the company's inability to generate enough revenue or cost savings to pay quarterly dividends, which were suspended late in 2019.
 The suspension pushed the publicly traded B shares to what was then the lowest level since at least the late 1990s — 53 cents.
 Weeks prior to the announcement of the deal, Torstar had reported a $23.5-million loss for the first quarter of 2020.

 The new owners planned to make Torstar a private company with former Premier of Ontario David Peterson as chair of the board.